hackclub/hackclub/workshops/soundboard/README.md

 And that's it!
 Save your `main.js` and test out your improved soundboard!

-## Part VIII: Publishing and Sharing
+## Part VII: Publishing and Sharing

 Now it's time to save your work with git and publish your code to GitHub and your personal website.
 Make sure you've saved all of your files on Cloud9!